BEricDavis/dummy_healthcheck/README.md

 ### stop the tomcat app if it's still running
 service tomcat8 stop

 ### start the app.
-By default it will listen or port 8080 for requests to '/healthcheck'
+By default it will listen on port 8080 for requests to '/healthcheck'
 app.py

 ### start the server on port 9090 with the default path